BalduinLandolt/createStemmaR/README.md

 (For phylogenetic analysis of humanities data.
 E.g. Folk Tales or Manuscripts.)

 1. Align data in Excel Sheet:
 Column 1: underscore plus unique Name of data row (manuscript, text, ...); name should be exactly 10 characters long.
+The following columns contain the actual data.
-Row 1: Titles for columns (for complex data, like texts, this could be describing, what the differences refer to.)
+Row 1: Titles for columns (for complex data, like texts, this could be describing, what the differences refer to).
+Rows 2 onward contain data from one artifact (text/manuscript).

 2. Analyze data:
 Under every row of data, add an extra empty row.